Recommendations to keep a living systematic review alive during a pandemic

 3Wageningen Bioveterinary Research, Wageningen University & Research, Wageningen, The Netherlands

-Objectives:1.
-To summarise LSRs about COVID-19; 2.
-To offer practical recommendations based on experience of an LSR group.
+Objectives: To summarise LSRs about COVID-19 and to offer practical recommendations based on the experience of an LSR group.

-Methods:1.
-We searched the World Health Organization COVID-19 database using the search term ‘living systematic review’ on 7th November 2022.
-We extracted, and describe information about the review topic, population, type of studies included in the review and the number of updates.
+Methods: We searched the World Health Organization COVID-19 database using the search term ‘living systematic review’ on 7th November 2022.
+We extracted and described information about the review topic, population, type of studies included in the review and the number of updates.
 We used an LSR cycle to give recommendations at each stage, based on our LSR of asymptomatic SARS-CoV-2 infections.